alexfernandez/alexfernandez.github.io/2017/origins-language.md

 [epenthetic vowel](https://en.wikipedia.org/wiki/Epenthesis),
 only present to link both consonants.

-A two-consonant language might still preserve the original one-consonant functions words 𝛫, and add content words combining two consonants: 𝛫∅𝛫.
+A two-consonant language might still preserve the original one-consonant functions words _K_, and add content words combining two consonants: _K∅K_.
-A word during this era can therefore be either 𝛫 or 𝛫∅𝛫.
+A word during this era can therefore be either _K_ or _K∅K_.
 12 consonants would thus yield 144 + 12 = 156 combinations.

 What brought forward this improvement?